-Just 20 ounces of this patented product (one bottle) will treat 100 lbs. of medium size particle, non-scented litter.
-It is not intended for use with paper, conventional, pine, perfumed, cedar or litter containing baking soda.
+Just 20 ounces of this patented product (one pouch) will treat 100 lbs. of medium size particle, non-scented litter. *We are unable to guarantee the results of this product when used with paper, wheat, corn, conventional, pine, perfumes, cedar, or litters containing baking soda or other deodorizers.
 We recommend Dr. Elsey’s Classic or Dr. Elsey’s Ultra scoopable litter.
-Mix 1/4 of the contents of the additive bottle with a freshly filled litter box containing 20-25 lbs. of medium-sized particle, non-scented scoopable litter.
-Add 1/8 of this additive whenever you add more litter.
+Mix 1/4 cup of additive with freshly filled litter box containing 20-25 lbs. of medium-sized particle, non-scented clumping clay litter.
+Add 1/8 cup of this additive whenever you add more litter.

 The key to having your cat always use its litter box is to keep it clean.

 Scoop the box daily to keep it fresh and encourage your cat to always come back.

 Have more than one cat… have more than one litter box.